jiin-kim109/2023-fall-hack/README.md

 npm start
 ```

-This web application uses Google map and Chat GPT API.
-Users need to create .env file to store Google maps API key and Chat GPT API key in the root directory.
+This web application uses both the Google Maps API and the Chat GPT API.
+To enable their functionality, users are required to generate an .env file in the root directory for storing their respective API keys – one for Google Maps and the other for Chat GPT.

 ## Rough UI Sketch/Design